fuerdagegen/berlin-neighborhood-clustering/README.md

 ## Project objective

-The goal of this project is to create a robust feature space describing Berlin neighborhoods.
+The objective of this project is to engineer an interpretable neighborhood-level feature space for Berlin and use it to discover urban typologies through clustering.

-The final dataset is designed for:

-- Clustering
-- PCA
-- Neighborhood segmentation
-- Urban typology discovery
-- Downstream predictive modeling

 The unit of analysis is the Berlin **Ortsteil** (neighborhood).